 "Can I call you Rich Boy?"
-Jadyn suddenly added, with a smirk.
+Jadyn added with a smirk.
 "Or would you prefer Boy spelled with an i at the end to make it sound more...rich boyish.
 You know?"

 "Knock yourself out," Asten replied, looking like he didn't care too much.

-"Bad word choice...," I said, referring to the multiple times we all had been literally knocked out in the past day.
+"Bad word choice...," I said, referring to the multiple times we literally had been knocked out in the past day.

 "Someday, when this is all over, we should all properly go to a movie theater.
 Or a restaurant."
 January was smiling now, no longer looking sad and lost in memories.
-Her idea was a wild hope, one that we all knew was probably impossible.
+Her idea was a wild hope, one that we all knew was impossible.
 If the situation had gotten so bad that the government bombed entire neighborhoods, it was likely there weren't many movie theaters or restaurants left.
-Except maybe ones in the Equator, but as we were already learning, we weren't sure we could trust them.
+The only ones might be in the Equator, but as we were already learning, we weren't sure we could trust them.

-"Yea," I still said, allowing that hope to live.
-Because maybe it would be nice to think someday there could be an end to this thing.
+"Yea," I agreed anyway, allowing that hope to live.
+It was nice to think someday there could be an end to this.

-Before anybody else could talk, the door opened suddenly and a new person who we had yet to see walked in.
-It was a guy with square glasses, messy blond hair and dimples stood there, looking frazzled.
-He brushed his hair back with a hand and held a clipboard in his hand and was much scrawnier than Agent Mika.
+Before anybody else could talk, the door flew open.
+A guy with square glasses, messy blond hair and dimples stood there, looking frazzled.
+He brushed his hair back with a hand and held a clipboard in the other.
+He was quite scrawny compared to Agent Mika.
 "Hello, trainees.
 I'm Agent Choles and I've been assigned to set you all up."
-He nervously scribbled something down on a sheet of paper on the clipboard before closing the door shut behind him with his foot and walking closer to us all on the couch.
-I stared at him in confusion.
-He was the most human person that I'd met here.
-It almost felt like he belonged to the old one, and was only here now because he time traveled into the future.
+He nervously scribbled something down before kicking the door shut and walking closer to us all on the couch.
+I stared in confusion.
+He was so...human.

-Suddenly, he pulled out a contraption from his back pocket.
-It looked like some type of syringe, but it was hard to tell since the needle at the end was slightly bigger than a normal one.
-"As Agent Mika probably told you, you're unit X. Congratulations on surviving long enough in the Wild to make it here.
+Suddenly, he pulled a contraption from his back pocket.
+It was a syringe, but oddly bigger than a usual one.
+"As Agent Mika probably told you, you guys make up Unit X. Congratulations on surviving long enough in the Wild to make it here.
 Seriously.
 But don't be alarmed.
 I just have to....ah...."

 He began fiddling with the device, letting his speech trail off.
-I was glad, because his speaking was so abnormal for the situation that it made me more uncomfortable.
+I was glad because I was busy trying to figure out what he was doing.
 Why was he acting so casual about the fact that we'd been captured and forced into this position?
-And why did he seem so...normal?
+And what on Earth was he planning with that syringe?

 "Great."
-The way he said it made it sound like things weren't so great.
+He said it in a way that gave off the opposite.
 Finally, he slammed something into the device and sighed.
 "Okay, thank you...for working...I hate these things..."
-Without missing a beat, he walked over to Mace who looked overly suspicious of him.
-He took the syringe looking device and quickly slammed it into Mace's neck.
+Without missing a beat, he walked over to Mace who cringed away.
+Before Mace could fight it, he slammed the syringe into his neck.

 "Hey!"
 January shouted, standing up from her position on the bed.
 Mace tried pulling away, but it was too late.
 He already had been injected with whatever was in the device.
 He rubbed the injection point on his neck as all of us backed further away from Agent Choles.
 I looked around the room again, trying to find something to attack him with, but there was nothing.

 "Geez...okay...you all don't have to flip out...," Choles said, holding up his hands like he hadn't attacked Mace.
-Well, I guess he technically didn't attack him, just did something against his will.
 "These are just trackers.
 I told you.
 And they told you.
 You're one of us now.
 This is how it works whether you like it or not."
-His face grew serious at that point, no longer the awkward person that had first walked in the room.
+His face grew serious, no longer the awkward person that had first walked in the room.